-Compliance to Environmental Legal requirements
+• Compliance to Environmental Legal requirements

-Ensure compliance with applicable local and federal legal environmental requirements and achieve the necessary Environmental Permits (NOC's) for projects whenever applicable, such as at Khalifa Port expansions and Hail& Ghasha projects.
-In addition, conducted review for Company's EMS to satisfy the requirements of ISO 14001:2015 surveillance audit of 2018.
+Ensured compliance with applicable local and federal legal requirements, which led to successfully obtaining the necessary Environmental Permits (NOC's) for NMDC projects, such as Khalifa Port Project, Mugharraq, Sila, Jubail, Hail and Ghasha projects.

+Updated NMDC's Environmental Management System to satisfy the requirements of ISO 14001:2015, resulting in successfully obtaining the certification.